alnvdl/alnvdl.github.io/_posts/2023-09-07-error-handling-in-go.md

     }
     ```

-    Most importantly, you can later decide that Validate will return a `ValidationError` to provide more details for callers that want it:
+    Most importantly, by wrapping a sentinel, you can later decide that `Validate` will return a `ValidationError` to provide more details for callers that want it, without breaking old clients:
     ```go
     var ErrValidation = errors.New("validation error")